 I made it to look similar to the original game, only "35 years later", which is why it looks to be in shambles.
 (The moon was added later.)
 I rewrote the "reveal" routine, which is used to show the ladder after collecting the right lamp.
 It was rather elaborate, and I used it for only 2-3 maps.
 That was a little wasteful.
-After making four maps, the project was then shelved in May after the initial rush and satisfaction of the effort had worn off.
+After making four maps, the whole project was then shelved in May after the initial rush and satisfaction of the effort had worn off.

 It wasn't until November 2018 that I decided to go for an entirely new world for the game, and in January 2019 the final map was in.
 It was getting harder coming up with map ideas, as the number of tiles available are severely limited.
 All the "hazards" code was rewritten, 3 player mode, continue option, title, game over + ending music, and other bits'n'bobs were added.
 Additionally, I was only a few bytes away from having to reorganize the sprite pointers, so I decided to call it a day there.

 For the ending screen, I chose to have Bruce "emerge to the sunlight", which also allowed me to re-fit the moon to a sun only by setting the colours.
 I did a brief, ad-libbed version of the main theme from Fist of Fury, and made him jump in victory — a nod to the original game.

 While waiting for the "loader" picture by Sparkler, who was busy painting a picture for Mancave, I got a tingle of creativity and did a loader tune.
 To test the loader code, I tweaked Kelly Day's original loader picture, as shown below.
-We had attempted to compose a version of "Time" by Pink Floyd, as this was used in the first film starring Bruce Lee, The Big Boss, but it didn't work out.
-But there's still a ticking clock in the start of the tune as a homage to the Floyd.
+We had attempted to compose a version of "Time" by Pink Floyd, as this was used in the first film starring Bruce Lee, The Big Boss, but it didn't work out as a SID.
+However, there's still a ticking clock in the start of the tune as a homage to the Floyd.

 You can download the first revision of the loader here: